Angel's Last Mission: Love: Synopsis

-Lee Yeon-seo (Shin Hye-sun) is a supremely talented and successful ballerina who can say anything that she wants with her family's Fantasia Ballet Company but suffers a devastating accident during acting on stage that leaves her blind.
-She is bitter and abusive towards her staff, including her loyal secretary and butler, her sly family, and everyone else.
+Lee Yeon-seo (Shin Hye-sun) is a talented and successful ballerina who can say anything that she wants with her family's Fantasia Ballet Company, but suffers a devastating accident during acting on stage that leaves her blind.
+She is bitter and abusive towards her staff, including her loyal secretary and butler as well as her sly family.
 Dan (Kim Myung-soo) is an optimistic, carefree angel who is always getting into trouble.
-In order to return to heaven he is given the seemingly impossible mission of finding true love for Yeon-Seo, but ends up falling for her himself.
+Wanting to return to heaven, he seems to be given the impossible mission of finding true love for Yeon-seo, but ends up falling for her himself.